msjackiebrown/cloudshelf-online-bookstore/src/lambda/shopping-cart/README.md

 ## Overview

 This template provides the foundational structure for the Shopping Cart microservice.
-The **Developer** team will implement the business logic based on these architectural specifications.
+This demonstrates the **Solutions Architect** approach to creating deployable templates that can be extended with full business logic.

 ## Service Specifications